What is Parkinson’s disease?

 Another great tip to stock up on antioxidants is to snack on cashew nuts, walnuts, almonds, flax seeds, etc. as they promote brain health.
 Last but not the least, like any diet, it is important to ensure that the patient has sufficient water intake.
 The patient must consume a minimum of 8 glasses of water, as water helps refresh the hormones throughout the body and flushes out toxins.

 Good food, diet, and exercise become a crucial part as it directly impacts the brain.
 Proper diet and exercise promotes the release of hormones such as dopamine, oxytocin, and sends the brain fresh blood; all this helps increase brain functioning and activity.
 Since Parkinson’s disease impacts the nervous system and the brain, the small changes that a few dietary changes can bring into a patient’s life is very helpful.

-If you or someone you know is suffering from Parkinson’s it is a good idea to seek professional help to build an appropriate plan to tackle the situation without it having a significant impact in one day to day life.
+If you or someone you know is suffering from Parkinson’s it is a good idea to seek professional help to build an appropriate plan to tackle the situation without it having a significant impact on one day to day life.
 While Parkinson’s is not curable, it is treatable.
-The main aspects of treatment are proper caregiving, however, the caregiver mustn’t lose his or her sense of self, lest he/she would not be able to give their best, causing unnecessary stress and built-up frustration.
+The main aspects of treatment are proper care giving, however, the caregiver mustn’t lose his or her sense of self, lest he/she would not be able to give their best, causing unnecessary stress and built-up frustration.